Internet censorship in Morocco: Current situation

 In 2009 Internet access in Morocco was, for the most part, open and unrestricted.
 Morocco's Internet filtration regime was relatively light and focused on a few blog sites, a few highly visible anonymizers, and for a brief period in May 2007, the video sharing Web site YouTube.
 Testing by the OpenNet Initiative revealed that Morocco no longer filters a majority of sites in favor of independence of the Western Sahara, which were previously blocked.
 The filtration regime is not comprehensive, that is to say, similar content can be found on other Web sites that are not blocked.
 On the other hand, Morocco has started to prosecute Internet users and bloggers for their online activities and writings.

 Causes of censorship

 As there have been no judiciary decisions one can only speculate about the reasons sites are blocked.
-However, some patterns emerge and it seems that the blocked sites are often related to the Polisario movement claiming independence of Western Sahara, to Islamist extremists and fundamentalists, to carrying non-official or subversive information about King Mohammed VI such as parodic videos in YouTube.
+However, some patterns emerge and it seems that the blocked sites are often related to the Polisario Front, a pro-independence movement in Western Sahara, to Islamist extremists and fundamentalists, to carrying non-official or subversive information about King Mohammed VI such as parodic videos on YouTube.
 Morocco also blocked some sites that facilitate circumvention of Internet censorship.

+The Algeria Press Service's websites were blocked in Morocco in March 2023, according to Moroccan media, which cited a tweet accusing Algerian media of an anti-Moroccan bias using figures.